Leveraging Logoteleology’s Meaning Antecedent Analysis

 Blocks to Meaning Awareness

 The obstacles to awareness are readily available in psychological literature.
-The usual suspects include (and particularly) self-justification theory, cognitive dissonance, repression, resistance, projections, blind spots, confirmation bias, psycho-physiological phenomena, the use of sarcasm and other types of coping and ego-defense mechanisms.
+The usual suspects include (and particularly) self-justification theory, cognitive dissonance, repression, resistance, projections, blind spots, confirmation bias, psycho-physiological phenomena, transference, the use of sarcasm and other types of coping and ego-defense mechanisms.

 Self-justification theory.
 A theory that seeks to explain why many people are motivated to justify and maintain the status quo even, despite the paradox, when the current state is one of change or incipient change.[vii]